seerge/g-helper/docs/README.md

 #### How do I change fan % to fan RPM?
 Click on them

+#### When I try to apply a custom fan curve I get "BIOS rejected fan curve"
+TUF models from 2021 and older don't support custom fan curves at all.
+Most probably you didn't have them in Armoury as well?

 #### I don't see a GPU temperature in G-helper
 Most probably either you are using Eco / Optimized mode and your dGPU is simply off, or your windows has put the dGPU into sleep to preserve power.